RubioApps/RubioGuard/docs/2-Protection.md

 ## ICP Access

 This is used to connect to other proxies.
-We do not want to, so I deny it except for the own server.
+As we do not want to, we deny it except for the own server.

 ```
 icp_access allow localhost